 On the other hand, where a party denies a specific allegation and refers to facts which negate it, it will be required to prove those facts at the trial to succeed in its defence.

 It is crucial that parties are aware of the following:

 - The facts he/she/it must prove for their case to succeed at trial; and

 - The facts which the other party must prove.

 If the other party is required to prove a fact, then the absence of any evidence on that point at trial will mean that a court cannot make a finding in favour of the other party on that issue.

 Questions about defending court proceedings?
-Get in touch with our dispute lawyers on 1300 544 755, or fill out the form on this page.
+Get in touch with LegalVision’s dispute resolution team on 1300 544 755, or fill out the form on this page.

 We appreciate your feedback – your submission has been successfully received.